EMAN Stock Forecast: All the More Reason to Consider eMagin Corporation (EMAN) Now

 eMagin Corporation (EMAN) Insider Activity

-eMagin Corporation disclosed in a document filed with the SEC on Mar 23 that Olivier Prache (SVP) sold a total of 10,181 shares of the company’s common stock.
-The trade occurred on Mar 23 and was made at $4.01 per share for $40826.0.
-Following the transaction, the insider now directly holds 18519.0 shares of the EMAN stock.
+eMagin Corporation disclosed in a document filed with the SEC on Mar 25 that STILLWATER HOLDINGS LLC (10% Owner) sold a total of 85,505 shares of the company’s common stock.
+The trade occurred on Mar 25 and was made at $3.28 per share for $0.28 million.
+Following the transaction, the insider now directly holds 72483.0 shares of the EMAN stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.